simonxciv/Bamboozled/Readme.md

 # Bamboozled!

-A simple PowerShell module to extract user reports from [BambooHR](https://www.bamboohr.com/).
+A simple PowerShell module to extract user information from [BambooHR](https://www.bamboohr.com/).
 For more information about this module, see the [Bamboozled article on my personal blog](https://smnbkly.co/blog/bamboozled-powershell-and-the-bamboohr-api).

 ## Installation